GitMachines/statedecoded-gm-centos6/README.md

 ```

-### (Recommended) Install Virginia State Laws
+### Adding Laws
 Your statedecoded will look a bit lame without any laws.
 We've pre-configured everything to use Virginia's laws as a sample.

-To finish the import of Virginia's Laws, open web browser and navigate to `http://localhost:8080/admin/` and follow instructions to import.
+To change the laws you will need to follow the below steps.

 ### (Optional) Install Laws for a Different State
 To use laws of a different state, follow the steps below to modify files and re-import laws to use a different state laws.